saschadiercks/personalNews/README.md

 ### Setup your own links
 personalNews comes with a default list of links, to show you how it works.
-It shows up with a list of popular news-sites and some development-Ressources.
-You change that.
+It contains a list of popular news-sites and some development-ressources.
+You can change that.
 Just head over to '/htdocs/data/data.json` and play with that file.
 It's quite self explanatory.

 ## Features
 - easy to configure via json
 - only requires php on your server
-- uses vanillaJS
+- uses vanillaJS (to minimize file-size)

 ### Planned Features
 - toggle descriptions